 Compassionate, compelling, uplifting, life affirming and utterly heartbreaking – David Weissman’s documentary tells the story of the effect of AIDS on San Francisco’s gay community in the early 1980s.

-The film, titled San Francisco’s Year Zero: We Were Here when shown on the BBC, is told through the recollections of friends and lovers, care-givers and activists, researchers and medical practitioners – many of them initially reluctant, but bravely stepping into the shaming void left by the lack of a coherent official response.
+The film (titled San Francisco’s Year Zero: We Were Here when shown on the BBC in 2012) is told through the recollections of friends and lovers, care-givers and activists, researchers and medical practitioners who bravely stepped into the shaming void left by the lack of a coherent official response.
 And what emerges are tales of astonishing bravery, resilience and community solidarity in the face of an initially undiagnosed but devastating epidemic.

 Whether it is San Francisco’s lesbian community rallying around their stricken brothers in arms, the haunted faces of survivors as they look back on the early days of the epidemic, or the shocking failures of government, this is an unflinching and unforgettable documentary film.
 And it is somehow all the more powerful for the simplicity with which it is presented – the filmmakers getting out of the way of the story with grace, skill and compassion.
 Available to rent on Vimeo or Amazon